 As part of the discussion, regular Study Circles are arranged to discuss and share different ideas on contemporary issues which have particular importance to a given context.
 At the end of every topic, the outcomes will be portrayed in several articles which will be published on FutureLaw E Journal.

-If you are interested to join us, please register in the form bellow –
+If you are interested to join us, please send an email expressing your interest at – [email protected]

 - The Origins of Totalitarianism – Hannah Arendt